nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Cons: It might be difficult to compare across modules using a bar graph.
 * **Alternative 2**: Printing data as a line graph
     * Pros: Easier to compare across different modules.
     * Cons: Difficult to implement as it requires external libraries.
+    * Cons: Difficult to test due to additional dependencies on external libraries.

 ### Add Task
 The add task feature allows user to add a task under an existing module.